Weedshaker/phaser-p2Helper/README.md

 ## Update

-ES6 files (phaser-p2Helper/JavaScript/js/Classes/...) updated to match new requirements.
+ES6 files (phaser-p2Helper/JavaScript/js/Classes/...) & (phaser-p2Helper/JavaScript/phaser-p2HelperUpdated.js) updated to match new requirements.
 See: https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md#p2js-upgraded-to-version-070

 NOTE: I didn't update the compiled file phaser-p2Helper/JavaScript/phaser-p2Helper.js, to not break the demo, which utilizes Phaser 2.0.3 and a version of p2.js before 0.7.0.
+PLEASE USE => phaser-p2Helper/JavaScript/phaser-p2HelperUpdated.js, if you are using Phaser 2.4 and above!